Are Tactical Pens Legal?

-These laws codify the Stand Your Ground framework for ones personal propert, specifically their homee, place of work or their vehicle.
-It acknowledges uniques rights to these places and allows the use of deadly force when one is threatened in such obvious places of their dominion.
+These laws codify the Stand Your Ground framework for ones personal property, specifically their homes, place of work or their vehicle.
+It acknowledges unique rights to these places and allows the use of deadly force when one is threatened in such obvious places of their dominion.

 Know Your Local Laws

-It is absolutely important to know the local statutes not only of your area of residence, but also places where you intend to travel with your tactical pen as a self defence weapon.
+It is absolutely important to know the local statutes not only of your area of residence, but also places where you intend to travel with your tactical pen as a self defense weapon.

 Findlaw has an excellent resource for information on this.
 Click Here to Local State Self Defense Laws at FindLaw.